-If required, manual roll over/activation can be completed by following these instructions.
-Please ensure that you take note of the Campus Solutions course “Start date” when choosing the settings for activating your course to ensure that your course become available to students on the date you anticipate – more information on this is available here.
+If required, manual rollover/activation can be completed by following these instructions.
+Please make sure you take note of the Campus Solutions course “Start date” when choosing the settings for activating your course to ensure that your course becomes available to students on the date you anticipate – more information on this is available here.

 My Course Has Been Activated – What Now?

 Once active, you need to prepare your course for the next cohort of students.
 The team have produced a ‘Start of Year’ checklist to help you get everything in order.
 Our training pages also cover various topics that you may find useful when preparing your course.

 FBMH eLearning Training

 As discussed at the Digital Teaching Showcase, Hypothes.is is a new software that is being trialled for Semester 1 units (and so far, available until January 2022) to help encourage student collaboration.
 If you were unable to attend the showcase, you can watch the recording here where Chris Millson, eLearning Manager at The University of Manchester Library, discussed its potential uses and features.

 A number of training dates for the software have been announced:

 Monday 9th August – 5:30-6:30pm